1

 medium.

-Utilizes matter-antimatter symmetry in that the universe may be
+Utilizes matter-antimatter symmetry in the sense that the universe may be

 Hugh Everett (originator)